umbraco/UmbracoCMSDocs/Articles/Notifications/fileservice-notifications.md

       </ul>
     </td>
     <td>
-      Raised when FileService.DeleteStylesheet is called in the API, after the stylesheet has been deleted.<br/>
+      Published when FileService.DeleteStylesheet is called in the API, after the stylesheet has been deleted.<br/>
       DeletedEntities: Gets the collection of deleted IStylesheet objects.
     </td>
   </tr>